Additive manufacturing is an opportunity to differentiate via unique designs and economy of production.

 Having said that, one of the biggest practical challenges to implementing AM across multiple stakeholders in a manufacturing value chain is cybersecurity.
 The central question is: How do we ensure that both our physical manufacturing processes and underlying intellectual property assets remain secure when a breach on either front could result in catastrophic consequences?

 Other AM benefits can occur further downstream in the manufacturing process.
 For example, instead of producing and warehousing large inventories of service parts, AM helps us envision a warehouse of printers producing parts on demand.
-Going a step further, we can potentially leverage our manufacturing network so that we could fully utilize idle printer capacity in a given plant when printers in a different plant are oversubscribed.
+Going a step further, we can potentially leverage our manufacturing network so that we could fully utilise idle printer capacity in a given plant when printers in a different plant are oversubscribed.

 From an overall standpoint, industry estimates suggest there are approximately US$165 billion of tooling assets in North America alone dedicated to service part production.
 This puts a significant burden on the supply base for tooling maintenance and introduces an inherent risk of production downtime as the knowledge required to run these machines often resides in relatively few resources.
 Overall, converting from traditional production processes to additive manufacturing could free up a significant amount of capacity in the supply base.